rkuma183/wilsonmar.github.io/_posts/2016-07-21-node-starter.md

    -bash: nodemon: command not found

-0. Have Nodemon instead of Node start app.js:
+0. Start app.js using nodemon (instead of node command) in order for changes to files cause Node to restart automatically and thus reflect changes made:

    <tt><strong>
-   nodemon app.js
+   nodemon -e js,jade app.js
    </strong></tt>

+   PROTIP: We use the "-e" parameter to watch .jade files to also watch .js files for changes as well as .js files.

    The response: